-The Sustainable Facilities Tool is a one-stop online resource to support decision-making regarding sustainable building principles, materials and systems.
-Targeted to help project personnel identify and prioritize cost-effective, sustainable strategies for small projects, the Sustainable Facilities Tool helps users understand and select environmentally preferable solutions for renovations, alterations and leases.
+Use the Sustainable Facilities Tool as a resource regarding sustainable building principles, materials, and systems.
+Targeted to help project personnel identify and prioritize cost-effective, sustainable strategies for small projects, the tool helps users understand and select environmentally preferable solutions for renovations, alterations, and leases.

 The shortcut to this page is www.gsa.gov/sustainabledesign